 Cabernet Sauvignon excels at our estate Margarita Vineyard, where it achieves both ripeness and balance amid one of the coolest, longest growing seasons in the Paso Robles region.
 Here, our Cabernet Sauvignon vines are planted to a range of soil types, bringing added natural complexity to the wine.

 The Cabernet Sauvignon fruit comes from four distinct blocks at Margarita Vineyard.
 At Block 50, a mixture of shale and rocky alluvium soils promotes naturally low vigor for the development of dark, intensely flavored fruit.
 The soils are less rocky at nearby Block 49, where the flavors lean more toward the red fruit spectrum.
-At Block 14 and Block 15, ancient sea bed soils and cooler growing conditions yield fruit with earthier structure and firmer tannins.
-The individual qualities of these blocks combine to bring dimension and nuance to the final blend.
+At Block 11, Block 14 and Block 15, ancient sea bed soils and cooler growing conditions yield fruit with earthier structure and firmer tannins.
+The qualities of these blocks combine to bring dimension and nuance to the final blend.
 Margarita Vineyard stands alone as the southernmost vineyard in the Paso Robles region, nestled into the rugged Santa Lucia Mountain range just 14 miles from the Pacific Ocean in the new Santa Margarita Ranch AVA.
 The mountain peaks act as a gateway for cool marine air, resulting in an extended growing season that yields fruit with uncommon depth and structure.
 The peaks are also testaments to the tectonic forces that created Margarita Vineyard’s rare diversity of soils, ultimately fostering natural complexity in our wines.

 Food Pairing Notes